mccanne/sharkfest/README.md

 > to hold any possible field that might show up, and as long as your ETL logic
 > can find a slot in this _single_ schema for all the fields of an incoming record,
 > everything is fine.
 But when a field shows up that doesn't fit, you have
 > problems.
-Data warehouse can compress all the null columns efficiently,
+Data warehouses compress all the null columns efficiently,
 > and perform column-oriented analytics really well.

 * No wonder there is such a big gap between the relational model and the